Playing With: Bully Hunter

 - The work showcases Alice is essentially picking on people she feels are weaker than her and whose activities offend her sensibilities.

 - Alice is a severely mentally disturbed girl who harms bullies far worse than they would ever dream of doing to their victims.

 - Alice admits that she only does it to vent her violent tendencies, but rationalises that as long as she's only hurting people who would otherwise go on to hurt innocent people, she's doing more good than bad.

 - Alice is a Warrior Therapist.
-She uses The Power Of Friend Ship in a Breaking Speech while preventing the bully from harming their victim or herself and eventually they see reason.
+She uses The Power of Friendship in a "Break Them by Talking" lecture while preventing the bully from harming their victim or herself and eventually they see reason.
 In other words: Defeat Means Friendship.

 - Alice is a Martial Pacifist, who prefers to talk things over with bullies, but if things take a turn for the worst, she's willing to fight back.